Home

 How can I contact the band?

+I do not provide any promotion material myself.
 If you have any question about the band and its music that's not listed here or answered somewhere else on this page, feel free to ask me.
 I'll see what I can do.

 Who are you, anyway?

-Can you sell/copy me some Änglagård-stuff?
+Can you sell me some Änglagård-stuff?

-No, I do not sell anything and I will not copy the original material.
+No, I do not sell anything.

 Will there be a new (studio) album?